wgu-opensource/osmt/.github/ISSUE_TEMPLATE/feature_request.md

 ### Is your feature request related to a problem?
 Please describe it.
 A clear and concise description of what is motivating your suggested enhancement.

-### Describe alternatives you've considered
-A clear and concise description of any alternative solutions or features you've considered.

 ### Additional context
 Add any other context or screenshots about the feature request here.